Male person in a blue and white striped shirt standing in front of a blurred background showing geometric shapes in blue and white.

 Events

-Max Planck Institute for Human Development, Lentzeallee 94, 14195 Berlin, Room: Foyer
+Max Planck Institute for Human Development, Lentzeallee 94, 14195 Berlin

 Equal Opportunities

-The Max Planck Institute for Human Development is committed to promoting equal opportunities for women and men.
+The Max Planck Institute for Human Development is committed to promoting equal opportunities for all genders.
 We take both organizational and personnel measures to facilitate the reconciliation of work and family life and to promote women’s careers.
 Our aim is to ensure a positive environment that promotes and supports excellence.

 Research Schools